-To still receive curricular materials fee reduction, families must still fill out a free and reduced application which can be found here.
+- To receive curricular materials fee reduction, families must complete a free and reduced application which can be found here.

-Please visit our Meal Applications section for information about Direct Certification and submitting meal applications.
+- Please visit our Free & Reduced Applications section for information about Direct Certification and submitting the application.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.